Police arresting Vedanta smelter protesters based on evidence - minister

 Vedanta told Reuters in a statement last month that the smelter shutdown would impact “prospective investor sentiments for investment in the state”, and would lead to a rise in local copper prices.

-The company is preparing an appeal against the state government’s order to permanently shut the plant, sources have said, which could lead to a long-drawn out legal battle.
+The company is preparing an appeal against the state government’s order to permanently shut the plant, sources have said, which could lead to a long-drawn-out legal battle.

 Reporting by Sudarshan Varadhan; Editing by Alex Richardson